You Are A Leader

 Crew Leader School

-So, you’ve got a few trail parties under your hard hat and you’re ready to take the path towards becoming an Orange Hat (Assistant Crew Leader) or a Yellow Hat (Crew Leader)?
+So, you’ve got a few trail parties under your hard hat and you’re ready to take the path towards becoming an Assistant Crew Leader or Crew Leader.
 Crew Leader School is your next step!
-This two and half day course will cover advanced leadership skills, get you immersed in our organizational culture and help you learn the nuts and bolts of becoming a volunteer leader for TKO.
-We’ll get some trail work done in the process too, of course!
-Click the button on the right for further details.
+This day-long course will cover advanced leadership skills, emergency situations, project planning, and more.
+Click the button on the right to sign up for our next Crew Leader School!

 Visit our events calendar to find an upcoming Crew Leader School session